omkarudawant/CutoML/README.md

-# Custom-AutoML
+# CutoML

-A lightweight custom automl framework for text classification.
+A lightweight automl framework for text classification/regression.